ATTENTION: ARIZONA IS FULLY BOOKED

 Thank you for taking a moment to visit my web site.
 My tattoo schedule can be found under the Travel tab.
 Please take a look and see where our paths may cross.
-You will find me working in multiple places around the country, always including Colorado, New Jersey and my current state of Arizona.
+You will find me working in multiple places around the country.
+Currently I am FULLY BOOKED for my final weeks in Arizona.
+A waiting list for Colorado is active!
 I participate at a few select conventions, nationally and internationally.
 Please feel free to consult with me through the Contact tab.

 Travel Tips: DIY Wet Panel Box